KaylaBolden/data_mid_bootcamp_project_classification/README.md

 You should maintain a separate GitHub repo for this project with the following files:
 ![photo](https://github.com/KaylaBolden/data_mid_bootcamp_project_classification/blob/master/Screen%20Shot%202021-12-04%20at%205.08.14%20PM.png)

-- `Readme.md` - This markdown will explain the data analysis workflow including the problem statement/ business the objective, data extraction, data wrangling, etc. Here you should explain the business analytic approach you used to solve the problem.
-Please be detailed in explaining the steps you followed.
-It is important to keep in mind that the document is written for the readers, who may or may not have the technical expertise with Python/SQL/Tableau.
+- `Readme.md` - This markdown will explain the data analysis workflow including the problem statement/ business the objective, data extraction, data wrangling, etc.
-- Python File - It can be either uploaded as a `.ipynb` file (Jupyter notebook) or `.py` file.
-The Python code should be well documented with comments, explaining the code, EDA operations, logic used - especially with data cleaning operations, and any assumptions followed in the model.
-- Dataset/datasets (provided to you)
+- Dataset/datasets
 - Tableau workbook
 - File containing SQL queries
+-
 # Objective
 Credit Card Services are a large revenue driver for the bank, however blindly offering to everyone is costly and inefficient.
 It is necessary to understand what our market looks like and who best to target..